wagnerjfr/docker-proxysql-mysql/README.md

 }
 ```

-Defines the hostgroups and the role of which MySQL server.
+* the hostgroups and the role of which MySQL server.
 ```
 mysql_replication_hostgroups =
 (